KoHomerHu/bayes-opt-exp/README.md

 We use the RBF kernel and constant mean.
 The hyperparameters (i.e. mean, sigma, alpha, and length) maximize the negative log-likelihood.

-Run ```gaussian_process.py```, use the sliders to change the alpha and length to see the impacts of these two hyperparameters.
+Run ```python gaussian_process.py```, use the sliders to change the alpha and length to see the impacts of these two hyperparameters.

 ## Bayesian optimisation

-An animation to optimize a function with only one peak (but not only one global optimum) is demonstrated by running ```bayes_optimisation.py```.
+An animation to optimize a function with only one peak (but not only one global optimum) is demonstrated by running ```python bayes_optimisation.py```.

+By default it uses the expected improvement as the acquisition function, which tends to exploit more, hence prone to get trapped in a local maxima.

+Use ```python bayes_optimisation.py -h``` argument to see what acquisition functions are implemented.